stefansundin/ec2-metadata-filter/README.md

-This is a small program that you can install on EC2 servers in order to enhance the security of the EC2 metadata server.
+This is a small program that you can install on EC2 instances in order to enhance the security of the EC2 metadata service.

-The metadata server is used to provide temporary security credentials to the IAM role associated with an EC2 instance.
-The server does not have any security protections built-in, and you can find [numerous](https://blog.christophetd.fr/abusing-aws-metadata-service-using-ssrf-vulnerabilities/) [examples](http://flaws.cloud/) [online](https://news.ycombinator.com/item?id=12670316) that show how this can be exploited.
+The metadata service is used to provide temporary security credentials to the IAM role associated with an EC2 instance.
+The service does not have any security protections built-in, and you can find [numerous](https://blog.christophetd.fr/abusing-aws-metadata-service-using-ssrf-vulnerabilities/) [examples](http://flaws.cloud/) [online](https://news.ycombinator.com/item?id=12670316) that show how this can be exploited.

 Google Compute Engine, on the other hand, [requires a special header](https://cloud.google.com/compute/docs/storing-retrieving-metadata#querying) to be present (`Metadata-Flavor: Google`).
 This might seems like a small thing, but it is extremely effective.
 [Here is a good comparison of how the different cloud metadata services behave.](https://ahmet.im/blog/comparison-of-instance-metadata-services/)